TeamNoComplyGames/Team-No-Comply-Games-Wordpress/README.md

 So requirejs tasks wont be working as mentioned by: https://github.com/pudgereyem/wp-theme-framework-1/blob/master/README%20Yeopress.md

 The path will be incorrect, so navigate to js/globals.js.

+Change the base config path to your current directory(The whole <%> thingy doesnt work on the site, only building), e.g:
+`baseUrl: "wp-content/themes/YeoPress/js",`

 And change the JQuery path, to:
 `jquery: "vendor/jquery/dist/jquery"`

 And you're good!